LeastAuthority/leastauthority.com/content/static/internal_docs/issue_investigation/1000object/expt02_howto.rst

+The protocol for the >1000 object experiment, by: Zancas De Araña

 To run this experiment you need a "Client", and an S3-backed "Storage Server".
 I ran this experiment with the S3-backed Storage Server running on an AWS EC2, but it should be possible to replicate the experiment with the